 Soften your water

-Water softening is the process of removing calcium, magnesium and other metallic elements in the water.
+Water softening is the process of removing the calcium, magnesium, and other metallic elements in the water.
 These are the elements responsible for water hardness.
 By softening the water which you use for your humidifier, you reduce the rate of calcium buildups making it easier to clean and maintain your equipment.

 Often change your humidifier water